wisecg/LAT/README.md

 ### LAT Database Notes

-tinyDB items are nested dicts
+The database `calDB.json` is a tinyDB whose items are nested dicts:

     {"key":key, "vals":vals}